Moduli of real pointed quartic curves

+In \cite{Wall} Wall determines the correspondence between the conjugacy classes of the $u\in W(E_7)$ and the topological type of $Y(\mathbb{R})$.
+The results are shown in Table \ref{realdelpezzotable}.
+We use the notation $kX$ for the disjoint union and $\#_k X$ for the connected sum of $k$ copies of a real surface $X$.
+From this table we see that except for the classes of $D_4$ and $A_1^{3\prime}$ the conjugacy class of $u\in W(E_7)$ determines the topological type of the real plane quartic curve $C(\mathbb{R})$.

-\subsection{Moduli of del Pezzo pairs}
+\section{Moduli of del Pezzo pairs}

-The moduli space of del Pezzo surfaces that arise by blowing up $r$ points on a fixed plane singular cubic has a very explicit description due to Looijenga (see \cite{Looijenga3}) and \cite{Looijenga2}).
-Such a cubic corresponds to a singular anticanonical curve on the del Pezzo surface.
-In this section we review this construction for del Pezzo surfaces of degree $2$, so blowups of seven points on a singular cubic in $\mathbb{P}^2$.
-More precisely we study the moduli space of \emph{del Pezzo pairs}.
+In this section we study del Pezzo surfaces obtained by blowing up $r$ points on a fixed plane singular cubic.
+The strict transform of this cubic is a singular anti-canonical curve on the del Pezzo surface.
+This is the situation studied by Looijenga for del Pezzo surfaces of degree two in \cite{Looijenga3} and for general del Pezzo surfaces in \cite{Looijenga2}.
+In this article we restrict ourselves to the case of del Pezzo surfaces of degree two.